uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-verifier.md

 > - Registered yourself on the api self service portal
 > - Generated the signing keys file with the didtoolbox.jar
 > - Generated a DID which is registered on the identifier registry
+>
+> The required steps are explained in the [Base- and Trust Registry Cookbook](https://swiyu-admin-ch.github.io/cookbooks/onboarding-base-and-trust-registry/)

 ## Set the environment variables